gsscoder/sharpx/README.md

 ## Overview

-All types are available in root namespace, while extension methods are in `SharpX.Extensions`.
+All types are available in root namespace, while extension methods (except ones very specific) are in `SharpX.Extensions`.

 ## [Maybe]